sercrod/sercrod/docs/papers/nablla-model-attribute-full-regeneration-en.md

 A model with these properties is called here the **attribute-driven full regeneration model**.

-Nablla implements this model in the following way:
+Sercrod implements this model in the following way:

 - UI logic is described as attributes inside HTML.
 - Each Custom Element holds its own template.